aesthetic-suite/framework/docs/system/config.md

 sizeScale: major-fourth
 ```

-> If you want to use scaling for a specific setting, but not an individual property, pass `0` as the
+> If you want to use scaling for a specific setting group, but not an individual setting, pass `0`
-> scale ratio.
+> as the scale ratio.

 ## Responsive